Gheorghe Negrea

-Gheorge Negrea (21 April 1934 - 2000) was a boxer from Romania.
+Gheorghe Negrea (21 April 1934 - 2000) was a boxer from Romania.

 He competed for Romania in the 1956 Summer Olympics held in Melbourne, Australia in the light heavyweight event where he finished in second place.
 He also competed in the 1960 Olympic boxing tournament in Rome, again in the light heavyweight division.
 He was defeated in his quarterfinal match by Anthony Madigan of Australia.

 1960 Olympic results

 Below are the results of Gheorge Negrea, a light heavyweight boxer from Romania who competed in the 1960 Rome Olympics: